developmentseed/covid-wb-api/cloudformation/README.md

 2. Run `./deploy.sh`

 ## Creating a stack using an RDS Snapshot
-If you would like to create a new stack but use an RDS Snapshot instead of creating a new RDS instance, add use the `DBSnapshotName` parameter in the .env file
+If you would like to create a new stack but use an RDS Snapshot instead of creating a new database, add use the `DBSnapshotName` parameter in the .env file.
+Setting it to false will create a new database.